Carrington (Newcastle - NSW)

 The employment landscape in Carrington shows performance that lags behind national averages across key labour market indicators

-Carrington has an educated workforce with strong professional services representation.
-Its unemployment rate was 4.4% in the past year, with estimated employment growth of 2.6%.
+Carrington has an educated workforce with professional services well represented.
+The unemployment rate was 4.3% in the past year, with estimated employment growth of 2.8%.
+As of September 2025, 1,364 residents were employed, and the unemployment rate was 0.5% higher than Rest of NSW's rate of 3.8%.

 Frequently Asked Questions - Employment